projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

 .. _GVT-g-kernel-options:

-GVT-g (AcrnGT) Kernel Options details
+GVT-g (AcrnGT) Kernel Options Details
 =====================================

 This section provides additional information and details on the kernel command line options that are related to AcrnGT.

-i915.enable_gvt
+I915.enable_gvt
 ---------------

 This option enables support for Intel GVT-g graphics virtualization